gnowledge/gnowledge.github.io/publications.md

 ---

-### Measuring the mustard seed: indirect measurement and mathematical modelling
+### Measuring the mustard seed: measurement and mathematical modelling

 Amit Dhakulkar, Nagarjuna G, and Samir Dhurde, "Measuring the mustard seed: an exercise in indirect measurement and mathematical